stratis-storage/stratis-docs/content/stratis-release-announce-3.0.0.md

 not allow us to ensure consistency of error codes returned over the D-Bus with the ones that were previously used.

-Since we are increasing the major version dropping the stratisd 2 D-Bus API is an obvious next step.
+Since we are increasing the major version, dropping the stratisd 2 D-Bus API is an obvious next step.

 We are reviewing other possible API changes at this time in order to minimize